Foster Inclusive Capitalism

 The reasons are not hard to grasp.
 As Henry Ford and other stakeholder CEOs understood, high wages mean high growth and low wages mean low growth.
 Well-paid middle class Americans spend what they earn, but the super-rich spend a far smaller percentage.
 So high income inequality hurts consumer demand – the engine of growth.

 Also, the modern corporate obsession with cutting corners to turn an ever-bigger profit has turned upside down that old business mantra that “the customer comes first.”
 Not now.
 In too many corporations, customer service plays second fiddle to corporate dictates.
-This past week, social media erupted with photos of United Airlines security men hauling a 69-year-old Vietnamese-American doctor off a flight and out of a seat that he paid for because United, like other airlines, had oversold the flight to squeeze out every last penny of profit, and then later decided that it needed seats for its own crews in transit.
-The doctor suffered a concussion, a broken nose and lost two front teeth.
+IN April, there was a storm of protest when United Airlines got security men to haul a 69-year-old Vietnamese-American doctor off a flight and out of a seat that he paid for because United, like other airlines, had oversold the flight to squeeze out every last penny of profit, and then wanted to use several seats for its own crews in transit.
+The doctor suffered a concussion, a broken nose and lost two front teeth, filed suit and got a hefty settlement form an embarrassed United airlines..

 Worse, Wells Fargo bank hoodwinked more than two million customers by creating bogus accounts without their permission, charging them illegitimate fees, and then rewarded the CEO and the community bank division manager with multi-million dollar stock options.
-After an expose by the Los Angeles Times and an investigation and a $135 million settlement charge to the Consumer Financial Protection Bureau, Wells Fargo’s board finally ousted CEO John Stumpf and forced him and Community Banking division chief Carrie Tolstedt to pay back $133 million in past bonuses or foregone earnings.
-But even that “clawback” was only a fraction of the $350 million of the stock profits the two of them reaped, supposedly for outstanding service to customers.
+After an expose by the Los Angeles Times and an investigation by the Consumer Financial Protection Bureau, Wells Fargo paid a $133 million settlement.
+Its board finally ousted CEO John Stumpf and forced him and Community Banking division chief Carrie Tolstedt to pay back $133 million in past bonuses or foregone earnings – but that “clawback” was a mere fraction of the $350 million of the stock profits the two executives had already reaped, supposedly for outstanding service to customers.

 The High Cost of Corporate ‘Buybacks’